andrew/ultimate-awesome/README.md

 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
 - [awesome-community-networks](https://github.com/luandro/awesome-community-networks) - A list of resources for community networks.
 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
+- [awesome-ai](https://github.com/maksof-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [awesome-flow](https://github.com/MaxStalker/awesome-flow) - This repository will contain multiple links to different resources around Flow Network and Cadence language.
 - [awesome-web-of-things](https://github.com/meticulousCraftman/awesome-web-of-things) - A curated list of resources for Web of Things.
 - [CNT-Guide](https://github.com/mikeroyal/CNT-Guide) - Carbon Nanotubes (CNTs) Guide.